Deep Space 845se55 July 2008

 Johnson tube sockets, and far right you see the compact wiring of

 Towards the right there

-is 60,000 uF in four caps

-845 heater filtering, then rail
+is 60,000 uF in four caps for 845 heater filtering, then rail

 All wiring is genuine point to point wiring with mainly hardwood

 terminal strips well sealed

 multi strand copper chosen

 for very long term reliability and with very generous current

 additional shrink wrap layer of insulation added where voltages in

 wires are over plus or

 Right in the middle are two rows of terminals which allow a tech

 transformer secondary to suit loudspeakers of either 3-6 ohms or

 Speakers above 6 ohms may be used with the terminations set for

 excellent for any kind of speaker ever made, as long as 25W was

 enough power required.

 Here is the under chassis view of each power supply with its

 supplies 12Vdc power to the

 transformer has a board on the RHS

 configurations in future if 845 become scarce or unavailable.

-transformer but with a different winding
+transformer but with

+Or two x 13E1 can be used.
 So if ever there are no 845, the amps

 great sound can be maintained

 Instead of recycling the amps at the scrap metal dealer, if all

-of EL34, 6L6GC, 5881
+pack of EL34, 6L6GC, 5881